sparkflows/sparkflows-docs/docs/rest-api-curl/workflow-execution.rst

    }
    ],

-Get status of workflow execution
+GET Status of Workflow Execution
 ---------------------------------

 Return status of workflow execution for given workflowId.